NeoKokuxz/NeoKokuxz/README.md

 ### Hi there, I'm Neo

 ## I'm a Full stack developer
-- 🔭  Currently working on an AI project.
+- 🔭  Currently working on an AI project
-- 🌱  Currently learning about AI designs.
+- 🌱  Currently learning about django
-- 🥅  2025 Goals: Finsih and ship AI product.
+- 🥅  2025 Goals: Finishing my personalized AI project
 - ⚡  Fun fact:  EDM musics are the best for coding!

 ### Languages and Tools: